-Designation Definition +SCN Indicates data that is associated with a scan job. +SMI Indicates data that is transmitted or received over a shared-medium interface.
+Designation Definition +DSR Indicates data that is associated with a document storage and retrieval job. +PRT Indicates data that is associated with a print job. +SMI Indicates data that is transmitted or received over a shared-medium interface.

 Table 8: SFR package attributes